 What is Progress 8?

-From 2016 all students and schools will be measured on how much progress they make from when they start year 7 to when they complete their exams at the end of year 11.
+Since 2016 all students and schools have been measured on how much progress they make from when they start Year 7 to when they complete their exams at the end of Year 11.
 It is based on progress across 8 subjects across a broad and balanced curriculum.

 Scores will always be determined by dividing the student's points total by 10 (the 8 qualifications with English and Mathematics counting for double) regardless of how many qualifications are sat.

 Below is a 3 minute video from the DfE to help explain Progress 8 further.